yaasoft/yii2-yaa-cms/README.md

   7. Configurate your mailer `['components']['mailer']` in `common/config/main-local.php`.

 #####Your `Yee CMS` application is installed.
-Visit your site, the site should work and message _Congratulations!
+Visit your site `mysite.com` or admin panel `mysite.com/admin`, the site should work and message _Congratulations!
 You have successfully created your Yii-powered application_ should be displayed.